Contraception and Abortion from the Ancient World to the Renaissance

 A paradox emerges from the evidence we have about contraception in classical antiquity.
 The methods that medical authorities and other men of learning recommended are regarded by modern scholars as in many cases ineffective, and at their worst as downright ludicrous:

 It is generally agreed that some of the contraceptive methods that Greek doctors of the Roman period recommended, particularly the use of spermicidal substances and of other substances that blocked the os uteri, are at times likely to have worked.
 But so much bad advice is mingled with good that the effects on fertility—this, at any rate, has been widely assumed—cannot have been significant.
-All but four of the twenty contraceptive techniques mentioned by Dioscorides, the foremost pharmacological writer of the Roman Empire, are said by modern experts to be ineffective.
-The greatest authority of classical medicine, Galen, wrote in the second century AD (in a passage which Riddle does not explicitly discuss) that he was unwilling to discuss contraceptives or abortifacients, since most of them belonged to the category of remedies that were absurdly ineffective or dangerous.^5 Classical methods of abortion have for the most part been described by modern scholars as having been quite primitive.
+All but four of the twenty contraceptive techniques mentioned by Dioscorides, the foremost pharmacological writer of the Roman Empire, are said by modern experts to be ineffective.4 The greatest authority of classical medicine, Galen, wrote in the second century AD (in a passage which Riddle does not explicitly discuss) that he was unwilling to discuss contraceptives or abortifacients, since most of them belonged to the category of remedies that were absurdly ineffective or dangerous.5 (In other texts, it is true, he was more forthcoming, and gave specific prescriptions.)
+Classical methods of abortion have for the most part been described by modern scholars as having been quite primitive.

 This article is available to online subscribers only.